Bitcoin and cryptocurrency trading in USA

 America’s Internal Revenue Service (IRS) identifies crypto assets as property, not currency.
 As a result, the tax rules that apply to dealing in other forms of property such as rare coins or stamps that can be traded for profit also apply to bitcoin and other cryptocurrencies.

 There are no taxes on buying or holding cryptocurrency.
-However you will be taxed on any transactions you make and you’ll have to notify the IRS of your trading in the year.
+Crypto received in a fork becomes taxable when you have the ability to transfer, sell, exchange or otherwise do something with it.
+However, you will be taxed on any transactions you make and you’ll have to notify the IRS of your trading in the year.
 Tax payable varies on transactions you make in the short term and over the long term.

 Holding bitcoins in your wallet and sitting on them, or transferring them between wallets incurs no tax, but make sure you aren’t getting confused – it’s easy to do – between transferring them, transacting them or disposing of them.

 On the plus side, your losses may be deductible and can also be used to offset capital gains in a given tax year.
-Once again, keeping records is vital and the IRS will most certainly want an account of your activity for tax records.
+Once again, keeping records is vital and the IRS will most certainly want an account of your activity for tax records and are hot on evasion.

 Tax when moving residency